Michelle Kosinski

 Michelle Kosinski is an American journalist, host, and public speaker.
-She most recently wrote and hosted the podcast The Perfect Scam.
+She wrote and hosted the podcast The Perfect Scam.
 Previously she was a Senior Diplomatic Correspondent for CNN and White House Correspondent for CNN until 2019.

 She was a foreign correspondent for NBC News based in London (2010–2014); before that, she was a correspondent based in Miami (2005–2009).

 She has covered numerous international news stories, including the US war in Afghanistan, the Arab Spring, the assassination of Benazir Bhutto, the Haiti earthquake, the BP oil spill, the Virginia Tech shootings, the Obama White House, and the tenure and firing of Rex Tillerson.